-Filing a Complaint Against the Sheriff's Office or an Employee
+Filing a Complaint on a Sheriff's Office Employee

 It is the goal of the St. Mary's County, Maryland Sheriff's Office to provide responsive and professional law enforcement services to the residents and visitors of our county.

 Each member of the Sheriff's Office strives to work toward our goal through working with the community and solving problems on a daily basis.
 For the continued improvement of the St. Mary's County Sheriff's Office, it is imperative that we maintain the highest standards of ethics and integrity.

 The St. Mary's County Sheriff's Office welcomes your suggestions and comments regarding our performance.
 Be it a question, comment, commendation or complaint, we want to hear from you.

 Below you will find the answers to some frequently asked questions for those who wish to file a complaint against a Sheriff's Office employee.

 The Sheriff is interested in hearing from the citizens of St. Mary's County regarding his employees, regardless of the nature - commendation or complaint.
-The Sheriff's Office accepts and thoroughly investigates all complaints on the part of its personnel: Deputies, Correctional Officers or civilian employees.
-The St. Mary's County Sheriff's Office Complaint Against Personnel Report can be obtained at all three county libraries, the Governmental Center, or at Sheriff's Office Headquarters and Outposts.
+The Sheriff's Office accepts and thoroughly investigates all complaints on the part of its personnel: Deputies, Correctional Officers or Professional Staff.
+The preferred method for filing a complaint is by using the Public Portal website (description and link below).